keyurchd11/DSAProject/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------
 HOW DOES THE SYSTEM WORK?

->>>When the user registers in the system the user will have to fill the following details:
+When the user registers in the system the user will have to fill the following details:

     NAME

     AGE

     CITY

     ORGANIZATION(May be School/University/Profession etc)

->>>The user will be given a USERID(It will be unique).
+The user will be given a USERID(It will be unique).
 The USERID given will be the least of the available USERIDs.

->>>When the user registers he/she will be given 10 friend recommendations.
+When the user registers he/she will be given 10 friend recommendations.
 The recommendation will be on the basis of most number of    common parameters.
 The more parameters a user has in common, the more preferred it will be.

->>>For an already registered user the recommendations are given on the basis of second friends(friends of friends) , third friends etc.
+For an already registered user the recommendations are given on the basis of second friends(friends of friends) , third friends etc.
 The order of preference is: second friends > third friends > fourth friends and so on.

->>>The user can unregister from the system just by using his/her USERID.
+The user can unregister from the system just by using his/her USERID.
 After unregistration the USERID can be used again.

->>>Also the you can visit the details of any user using the USERID.
+Also the you can visit the details of any user using the USERID.

 ---------------------------------------------------------------------------------------------------------------------------------------

 INSTRUCTIONS ON COMPILATION

 You are just required to compile the file Menu.c and then run the program.
-Commands:
-gcc Menu.c
-./a.out

 ----------------------------------------------------------------------------------------------------------------------------------------
 HOW TO RUN TEST CASES?

->>>When you run the program, an interface will open.
+When you run the program, an interface will open.
 All the details and steps will be there in the interface.

->>>When the MENU opens:
+When the MENU opens:

 Five options will be available:-

 Choose the option number for performing a specific function.

    1. Add New User